Wintellect/MSLearn/Introduction to Git/includes/07-collaborate-using-a-shared-repo.md

  * [new branch]      master -> master
 ```

-Since you want push and pull to use `origin`'s master branch by default, just
-as if you'd made your repo by cloning in the first place, you need to tell
-Git which branch to track:
+You want push and pull to use `origin`'s master branch by default, just as if you'd made your repo by cloning in the first place.
+To do so, you need to tell Git which branch to track:

 ```
 $ git branch --set-upstream-to origin/master
 Branch 'master' set up to track remote branch 'master' from 'origin'.
 ```

-Git would have complained if you had tried to do this before the initial push,
-because there weren't any branches in the new repository yet and Git won't let
-you track a branch that doesn't exist.
+Git would have complained if you had tried to do this before the initial push, because there weren't any branches in the new repository yet.
+Git won't let you track a branch that doesn't exist.

+[*SHOULD WE OFFER ANY ADVICE IN REGARD TO "HERE IS WHAT CAN GO WRONG IF YOU GIVE IT THE WRONG BRANCH"?
+IN OLD STYLE DIRECTIONS TO SOMEONE'S HOUSE, WE USED TO SAY, "IF YOU PASS THE GAS STATION YOU WENT TOO FAR." ...I'M THINKING OF THE MOMENTS WHERE I SCREW UP AND DON'T KNOW WHAT I DID WRONG. --ES*]

 ## Setup for collaborators

 Now all Bob has to do is clone the bare repository:

+[*LOL at the BobCats!
+Though of course the Diamondbacks mascot is Baxter the Bobcat because Chase Field was once Bank One Ballpark and everyone called it the Bob. #GoDBacks --ES*]

 ```
 $ cd ~/sandbox